Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 -Property in the block north of First Avenue SE and south of Central Avenue, with First Street SE on the west and railroad tracks on the east side.

 -Property north of the Canadian Pacific railroad tracks on the east side of Third Street SE, located just south of the Renaissance Center.

 Each lot identified as a potential site will be studied further.
 There have been concerns that the Trinity property is too close to Broadway, and that turning that lot into a gathering space would eliminate parking spots.
 There are concerns that the property east of Third Street would have less connectivity to downtown, since it’s bordered by the railroad tracks and the busy Third Street.
 The lot between Central Avenue currently contains multiple buildings, including apartments, that would need to be demolished.

 The Minot City Council approved holding public meetings on Dec.
 5 and Dec.
-14 on the issue, and officials also plan to meet with the Downtown Business & Professional Association and Minot Park Board.
+18 on the issue, and officials also plan to meet with the Downtown Business & Professional Association and Minot Park Board.
 The City Council will ultimately make the final decision on which site will be chosen.
 The Dec.
 18 public meeting is at 6:30 in Room 301 of the Minot Municipal Auditorium.

 The City previously gathered public opinion as to what amenities should be included within the gathering space.
 Suggestions included a covered stage, open space for special events, a playground, covered shelters, picnic tables and space for food vendors and sidewalk sales.

 When the City received $74.3 million from Housing and Urban Development’s National Disaster Resilience contest, one of the projects Minot promised to do is create a two-acre gathering space in downtown.
 The funding included $6 million for the downtown gathering space, which must be completed in the next five years.